 While our core functions remain steady, SUMA creates a strategic plan for each municipal term.
-The plan is drafted once the Board of Directors is in place following municipal elections (usually the following March), and contains priorities for work on behalf of members and within the organization.
+The plan is drafted after each municipal election, once the Board of Directors is in place (usually May, following the election of the President and Caucus chairs at Convention in April), and contains priorities for work on behalf of members and within the organization.
 The plan is posted on our website, and we use it to focus our work.
 If there is anything you believe we should tackle in our next strategic plan, please let us know.